brockhager/neuroswarm/wiki/NEUROSWARM_LAUNCH/task-list.md

 - RefundReconciliationService periodically checks refunded jobs for missing signatures and verifies on-chain confirmations; it escalates unsigned refunds. (`router-api/src/services/refund-reconciliation.ts`)
 - An extensible AlertingService (mock) was added and integrated to dispatch critical alerts when reconciliation detects unsigned refunds. (`router-api/src/services/alerting.ts`)

+- The E2E harness and CI now use standardized cross-platform migration runners to validate schema upgrades in CI-like conditions.
+The CI workflow posts status to the configured DISCORD_WORKFLOW_WEBHOOK when present. (`.github/workflows/router-api-e2e-migration.yml`)
+- The web dashboard `ops-hub` now includes live metric fetching from `/api/metrics` (a secured proxy) and a demo RBAC toggle; server-side protection uses `ADMIN_METRICS_SECRET` with a required header `x-admin-metrics-token` to fetch metrics.

 ---